Emeli Sandé: 2008–2010: Career beginnings

-In an interview, she said "I was doing a show in London for 1Xtra and I met this guy called Naughty Boy.
-We got in the studio and we clicked work wise.
+In an interview, she said, "I was doing a show in London for 1Xtra and I met this guy called Naughty Boy.
+We got in the studio and we clicked work-wise.
 We just started writing, not necessarily for me, we just thought 'let's write a pop tune' and experiment.
 And we wrote the Chipmunk track and I thought nothing of it.
 Naughty Boy sent it off to Chipmunk who really liked it and wrote his stuff around it."
 She signed a record deal with Virgin Records in 2010.
 She later signed another deal with EMI Records in early 2011.
 Sandé made her singing career debut in 2009 after appearing on the track she wrote for Chipmunk's debut single, "Diamond Rings".
-The single charted at No. 6 on the UK Singles Charts, making it Chipmunk and Sandé's first ever Top 10 Hit.
+The single charted at No. 6 on the UK Singles Chart, making it Chipmunk and Sandé's first ever Top 10 hit.

-She later appeared on another single singing guest vocals, after collaborating with Wiley on his comeback single "Never Be Your Woman", the single charted at number-eight on the UK Singles Charts becoming Sandé's second consecutive Top 10 Single.
+She later sang guest vocals on another single, after collaborating with Wiley on his comeback single "Never Be Your Woman".
+The single reached number eight on the UK Singles Charts, becoming Sandé's second consecutive Top 10 Single.
 Sandé decided against using the name Adele Sandé, due to Adele's growing success, so used her middle name instead.
 She revealed: "I changed it as soon as Adele came out.
 I just thought, 'You've kind of taken the [name] now', so I went with my middle name.
-She was just getting bigger and bigger, so I thought I just really need it.
+She was just getting bigger and bigger, so I thought I just really need it."